ethereum-attestation-service/eas-docs-site/docs/tutorials/attestSchema.md

 [//]: # (- `revocable`: A boolean value indicating whether the attested claims can be revoked by the attester.)

-[//]: # (- `refUUID`: The UUID of an existing attestation that this attestation is referencing.
+[//]: # (- `refUID`: The UID of an existing attestation that this attestation is referencing.
 This can be used to create a)

 [//]: # (  chain of attested claims.)